-Founded in 1996, Al Jazeera is an international news network which is owned by the state of Qatar through the Qatar Media Corporation.
+Founded in 1996, Al Jazeera is an international news network owned by Qatar’s state through the Qatar Media Corporation.
 It is headquartered in Doha, Qatar.
 You can view their history timeline here and see Al Jazeera America’s leadership here.
 Dr. Mostefa Souag is currently Acting Director-General of the Al Jazeera Media Network.

 Funded by / Ownership

 Al Jazeera is owned and funded by the state of Qatar.
-The founder and Chairman of the Board is Sheikh Hamad bin Thamer Al Thani, who is a member of Qatar’s ruling family, the House of Thani.
-According to a Fortune article, in 2016, state-funded broadcaster Al Jazeera laid off 500 workers due to Qatar’s financial troubles as a result of low global prices for oil and natural gas.
+The founder and Chairman of the Board is Sheikh Hamad bin Thamer Al Thani, a member of Qatar’s ruling family, the House of Thani.
+According to a Fortune article, in 2016, state-funded broadcaster Al Jazeera laid off 500 workers due to Qatar’s financial troubles resulting from low global prices for oil and natural gas.
 Al Jazeera generates revenue through advertising.

 Analysis / Bias

-In review, Al Jazeera reports news with minimally loaded wording in their headlines and articles such as this: UN approves team to monitor ceasefire in Yemen’s port city and Erdogan delays Syria operation, welcomes US troop withdrawal.
-Both of these articles are properly sourced to credible news agencies.
-When reporting USA news there is again minimal bias in reporting such as this: Pentagon chief Mattis quits, cites policy differences with Trump.
-In general, straight news reporting has minimal bias, however as a state-funded news agency, Al Jazeera is typically not critical of Qatar.
+In review, Al Jazeera reports news with minimally loaded wording in their headlines and articles such as this: UN approves team to monitor ceasefire in Yemen’s port city, and Erdogan delays Syria operation, welcomes US troop withdrawal.
+Both of these articles are properly sourced from credible news agencies.
+When reporting USA news, there is minimal bias in reporting such as this: Pentagon chief Mattis quits, cites policy differences with Trump.
+In general, straight news reporting has a minimal bias; however, as a state-funded news agency, Al Jazeera is typically not critical of Qatar.

 Al Jazeera also has an opinion page that exhibits significant bias against Israel.
 In this article, the author uses highly negative emotional words as evidenced by this quote: “Europe is increasingly sharing Israel’s racist approach to border security and adopting its deadly technologies.”
-This article, however, is properly sourced to credible media outlets.
-Another article “How many more ways can Israel sentence Palestinians to death?” also uses loaded language that is negative toward Israel.
-Further, the opinion page does not have a favorable opinion of US President Donald Trump through this article: ‘Barbed wire-plus‘: Borders know no love.
+This article, however, is properly sourced from credible media outlets.
+Another article, “How many more ways can Israel sentence Palestinians to death?” also uses loaded language that is negative toward Israel.
+Further, the opinion page does not favor US President Donald Trump through this article: ‘Barbed wire-plus‘: Borders know no love.
 In general, opinion pieces are routinely biased against Israel and right-wing ideologies.